entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 Handlingar 8: 1–229.

 Stensiö EA.
 1963.
 Anatomical studies on the arthrodiran head.
-Part I. Preface, geological and geographical distribution, the organisation of the head in the Dolichothoraci, Coccosteomorphi, and Pachyosteomorphi.
-Taxonomic appendix.
+Part I. Preface, geological and geographical distribution, the organisation of the head in the Dolichothoraci, Coccosteomorphi, and Pachyosteomorphi.
+Taxonomic appendix.
 Kungliga Svenska Vetenskapsakademiens Handlingar
 9: 1–419.

 Stensiö EA.
 1969.
 Anatomie des arthrodires dans leur cadre